rstudio/education.rstudio.com/content/blog/2020-09-17-delivering-learnr-tutorials-in-a-package/index.markdown

 ### (Optionally) Add dependencies

+If your tutorial uses external packages (for example, packages for exercise-checking like [gradethis](https://rstudio-education.github.io/gradethis/)), or external packages that need to be made available to learners as they complete exercises (for example, data packages like palmerpenguins), you'll need to make sure this package gets installed along with your custom package.

+#### External packages in development

-If your tutorial uses external packages (for example, packages for exercise-checking like [gradethis](https://rstudio-education.github.io/gradethis/)), you'll need to make sure this package gets installed along with your custom package.
-If the package you want to use is not on CRAN (as gradethis currently is not), it will need to be included as a `Remotes` dependency in the `DESCRIPTION` file. (*Note:* Including external packages under `Remotes`, as opposed to `Imports`, does complicate matters if you plan on submitting your tutorial package to CRAN later.)
+If the package you want to use is not on CRAN (as gradethis currently is not), the development version of the package will need to be included as a `Remotes` dependency in the `DESCRIPTION` file. (*Note:* Including external packages that are still in development does complicate matters if you plan on submitting your tutorial package to CRAN.)

 Once again, the usethis package will make this easier for us to do: